 What Tools Do I Need?

 Installing bamboo or eucalyptus strand trim pieces with a nail gun can be more difficult than trim pieces made of other materials.
-If you’re having issues with bending nails, pre-drill a pilot hold using a drill bit that’s slightly smaller than the nails.
+If you’re having issues with bending nails, pre-drill a pilot hole using a drill bit that’s slightly smaller than the nails.

 I’ve Decided To Glue.
 Which Glue Do I Use?

-Do not get glue on the surface of the floor as it may damage your finish irreparably if it dries.
+Do not get glue on the surface of the floor, as it may damage your finish irreparably if it dries.

-At Ambient Bamboo Floors we’re proud to stock the web’s largest selection of bamboo flooring & moldings.
-Our color matching service allows you to mail us a 5 inch sample of your floor so that we can recommend a product that matches.
+At Ambient Bamboo Floors, we’re proud to stock the web’s largest selection of bamboo flooring & moldings.
+Our color matching service allows you to mail us a 5-inch sample of your floor so that we can recommend a product that matches.